vectorgrp/sil-kit-adapters-qemu/chardev/README.md

-# Chardev adapter and demo
+﻿# Chardev adapter and demos

 This demo application allows the user to attach a simulated SPI interface (``pipe``) of a QEMU virtual machine to the SIL Kit in the form of a DataPublisher/DataSubscriber.